ParAlg/ParClusterers/README.md

 (TODO): networkit output currently uses `https://github.com/yushangdi/networkit/tree/master`. the output is much faster.
 We should add a flag that also supports normal networkit outputting.

+Input: if .bin filename is used, will use NetworkitBinary file reader.
+Otherwise use EdgeListReader.

 ## ConenctivityClusterer
 - `threshold`: edges with weight higher (or lower if `upper_bound` is set) than threshold are excluded.
 - `upper_bound`: A boolean variable.
 If true, the threshold is used as an upperbound instead of a lower bound.